AVmodelling/oscillation-dynamics-training/README.md

 <h6>Within the code, you will see a variable entitled 'working_folder'.
 Please change this path to reflect your designated project folder.<br />
 Output: You should see a subfolder entitled: Pre-trained_Model.
 This folder contains the pre-trained model state dictionary.

-<h5>•	Step-5: Run ‘Module 3 – ODT train model’ your project folder.
+<h5>•	Step-5: Run ‘Module 3 – ODT model’ your project folder.
 <h6>Within the code, you will see a variable entitled 'working_folder'.
 Please change this path to reflect your designated project folder.<br />
 Output: You should see a subfolder entitled: ODT_Model.
 This folder contains the ODT model state dictionary.